-There is one character in Guillermo Del Toro’s sumptuous new movie, The Shape of Water, out December 1, who relishes, above all, the game of instilling terror in those around him.
+There is one character in Guillermo Del Toro’s sumptuous new movie, The Shape of Water, who relishes, above all, the game of instilling terror in those around him.
 No, I’m not talking about the extraordinary, potentially god-like merman featured in the movie’s posters, though he does cause people to shriek from fear in the movie.
 I’m referring to Richard Strickland (Michael Shannon), the new director of the ‘60s-era facility in which the merman is being held for study.
 The bad, bad boss man.

 While watching Strickland harass the facility’s maid staff and intimidate his employees, the same two lines reverberated in my head: “I came of age in the ‘60s and ‘70s, when all the rules about behavior and workplaces were different.
 That was the culture then."
 Those are the opening sentences Harvey Weinstein wrote in his statement to the New York Times, published soon after the first allegations about his decades of sexual misconduct broke.
 Want a picture of the culture Weinstein refers to?
 Watch The Shape of Water.
 Meet Richard Strickland.

 The Shape of Water, set in a mysterious government lab in Baltimore, conjures up a very specific '60s sensibility.
 Everything about this facility is fashioned from the model of Cold War Era Chic: A dull green color scheme, large metal doors that groan when opened, scientists scurrying in lab coats and officials sauntering confidently in suits.
 Without asking any questions, the maids clean up the trail of blood the men (literally) leave behind.